• Skip to main content

 How to use burrito bowl filling

 You can use this filling as chicken burrito bowls piled up with fresh ingredients like you see in my photos.
-Or, you can use the filling for tacos, enchiladas, nachos, totchos, taco pizza, or substitute it for taco meat in this taco bowl recipe.
+Or, you can use the filling for enchiladas, nachos, totchos, taco pizza, or substitute it for taco meat in this taco bowl recipe.

 Customizable toppings